tonyest/Prospress/readme.txt

 = Features =

-**Auction Posts** - Prospress uses the WordPress publishing system, so publishing auctions is as enjoyable as publishing blog posts.
+**Auction Posts** - Prospress uses the WordPress publishing system, so publishing an auction is as enjoyable as publishing a blog post.

 **Invoicing & Payments** - To finalize transactions, Prospress provides an invoicing system that supports payment with PayPal, credit cards & bank transfers.